salinb04/CheckIn/README.md

 -Create HTML for map block
 -Create CSS for map block
 -Embed Map
--Show all closest park/trail/nature reserves to user's location -Create HTML for About page
+-Show closest park/trail/nature reserves to user's location -Create HTML for About page
 -Create CSS for About page